m-ld/m-ld-website/src/topics/doc/security.md

 - The clone API presented to the app

 ### Trust Model
-A decentralised data store does not have a privileged, trusted central authority (although the trust model of such a central authority may never have been as straightforward as it seemed, as evidenced by damaging data leakages by such authorities).
-Since an app must be free to decide its own security model, and since the **m-ld** engine is not itself afforded any special privilege because of its deployment, an engine *trusts the app* in principle.
-The consequences of this are explained in the sections below.
+An app using **m-ld** is free to decide its own security model.
+Because the **m-ld** engine is embedded in the app, it not itself afforded any special privilege because of its deployment.
+In particular, a **m-ld** domain does not inherently have a privileged, trusted central authority.
+However, an app may choose to deploy **m-ld** clones to its own trusted service or data tier.

-### Authentication & Authorisation
+### Authentication
-It is the app's responsibility to authenticate and authorise its users.
-For the reason above, and unlike some centralised data management systems, **m-ld** does not have a first-class 'user' concept with special semantics.
-This includes any notion of credentials, such as passwords.
-(Note that this does not prevent an app from storing user information in **m-ld**, so long as it uses suitable access controls.)

-This means an app is free to authenticate its users by any chosen means, such as device-native login, or using a third-party single sign-on system.
+It is the app's responsibility to authenticate its users by any chosen means, such as device-native login, or using a third-party single sign-on system.
 The app should gate access, using the authentication, to its functions which access the **m-ld** engine.

-> 🚧 In future, **m-ld** will allow an app to negotiate a 'local key' credential
-> that the engine can use to:
-> - confirm the identity of the app instance, for example after a re-start
-> - selectively encrypt data in storage and on the network (see below)
-> - identify and suppress malware (see below)
->
-> A specification document for future security features will shortly be
-> available in this portal.
-Please [feed-back](/hello/) any specific concerns
-> you have.
+Data is transmitted between clones using a choice of [messaging](/doc/#messaging) provider.
+Since this data is at risk from network attacks, the messaging system itself should be authenticated, either with the user credentials or some token obtained with them.

+An example app login behaviour:
+1. Redirect the user to login via an identity provider
+2. Retrieve a signed token from identity provider
+3. Connect to the messaging system using the token
+4. Initialise the **m-ld** clone with the messaging system connection

+### Authorisation
+In many apps, authenticated users will have read/write access to the domain as a whole.
+The app controls which domains the user can select from and connect a clone to.
+To prevent unauthorised access to data-in-transit from other domains, it is generally necessary to control access to the _channels_ of the messaging system in use.

+Fine-grained write access control within a single domain can be achieved using _constraints_.

+> 🚧 Using constraints for fine-grained write access control is currently experimental.
+You can read the [white paper here](https://github.com/m-ld/m-ld-security-spec/blob/main/design/suac.md), and explore the [prototype support](https://js.m-ld.org/classes/writepermitted.html) in the Javascript engine.
+Please [contact us](/hello/) to discuss your security requirements.

 ### Auditing & Non-Repudiation
 Once a user is authorised to the application, it may be important to record their activity, as well as that of any other system actor such as a bot, in tamper-proof way, for later auditing.
 This can generally be achieved with the use of audit stamps (time & user) on updates.
-If necessary, these stamps could be digitally signed by the app.
+If necessary, these stamps can be digitally signed by the app.

-Clones maintain a 'journal' of updates, so audit data of this kind is effectively distributed in the domain.
-However, the journal is subject to truncation based on a clone-internal strategy for managing storage.
-To ensure long-term archival, an app-specific strategy can be adopted to stream update events to some other storage.

-> 🚧 The clone journal is currently an internal feature with no API access.
-> Continuous updates are available via the `follow` API.
->
-> Furthermore, **m-ld** has been designed from the outset to be able to
-> *natively* track app/user activity in a cryptographically-verifiable way.
-> Details will be included in the forthcoming security specification.

 ### Storage & Network
 A **m-ld** engine may use storage to automatically persist data between and